 A Vermont State Trooper routinely works on his/her own without readily available assistance from other officers.
 A trooper is often many miles away from any city or town.
 Troopers must be mentally and physically prepared to deal with any situation until additional support arrives.

 As with every other aspect of law enforcement, we train every trooper we hire to handle these kinds of situations.
 However, it also requires self-confidence, which can only come from within.

 Equipment and Uniforms

-The Vermont State Police believe that diversity within its workforce provides a department best suited to serve the needs of Vermont citizens.
+The Vermont State Police believe that diversity within its workforce provides a department best suited to serve the needs of Vermonters.
 In keeping with that philosophy, minority groups and women are strongly encouraged to apply.

 Is the Vermont State Police is an equal opportunity employer?

-The State of Vermont is an Equal Opportunity Employer.
+The state of Vermont is an Equal Opportunity Employer.
 Discrimination because of race, color, religion, ancestry, national origin, sex, sexual orientation, place of birth, age, or against a qualified person with disabilities, or any other non-merit factor is prohibited.
 Any applicant for employment who feels discriminated against in his or her opportunity for employment shall have the right to appeal.
-Such appeals shall be submitted in writing to the Commissioner at the following address no later than 30 calendar days from the effective date of the action being appealed.
+Such appeals shall be submitted in writing to the Commissioner of Public Safety at the following address no later than 30 calendar days from the effective date of the action being appealed:

 Department of Public Safety